 - 1. If you do not have any carbon monoxide detectors, install them right away.
 If your detectors are old and/or not working properly, replace them immediately. - 2.
 Don't remove the batteries from detectors to use somewhere else.
 The detector can only save lives if it works. - 3.
-Gas appliances must have adequate ventilation.
-If need be, keep a window slightly cracked to allow airflow. - 4.
+Clear snow from all heating and dryer vents.
+Do not idle a car in a snowbank; clear the tailpipe ad surrounding area to prevent exhaust fumes from entering the car. - 4.
 Open flues when fireplaces are in use.
 Have chimneys inspected periodically to prevent blockage. - 5.
 Never use the stove to heat your home/apartment. - 6.
 Only use generators outside.
-Keep them more than 20 feet from both you and your neighbor's home, doors, or windows.

-- Do not bring generators, pressure washers, grills, camp stoves, or other gasoline, propane, natural gas or charcoal-burning devices inside your home, basement, garage, carport, camper, boat cabin, or tent - or even outside near an open window or door. - 8.
-DO NOT cook with charcoal indoors. - 9.
-DO NOT idle a car in a closed garage.
+Keep them more than 20 feet from both you and your neighbor's home, doors, or windows. - Do not bring generators, pressure washers, grills, camp stoves, or other gasoline, propane, natural gas or charcoal-burning devices inside your home, basement, garage, carport, camper, boat cabin, or tent - or even outside near an open window or door. - 8.
+DO not cook with charcoal indoors. - 9.
+DO not idle a car in a closed garage.
 Once you pull in, immediately turn off the engine.
 Be extra careful with "remote start" engines which may be on without your knowledge.